-On one the Carters many trips they decided to explore Texas Hill Country and visit the well-established wine trail.
-They fell in love with the area and decided that they wanted to build a winery and resort that offered Texas Hill Country visitors a welcoming place to stay, a wine country restaurant and a live music venue where special occasions and memories were created.
+On one of the Carters' many trips, they decided to explore the Texas Hill Country and visit the well-established wine trail.
+They fell in love with the area and decided that they wanted to build a winery and resort that offered the Texas Hill Country visitors a welcoming place to stay, a wine country restaurant and a live music venue where special occasions and memories were created.

 Knowing Texans love of beer, they also decided to open a micro-brewery that made small-batch brews featuring local grains and fruits.
 Jim understands the concept of building a winery from start to finish, as well as what it takes to create quality wines and farm-to-table meals.
 Dawn spent years running a small family farm in rural Eastern Oregon.
 Together, Dawn and Jim decided to blend their life experiences and build a dream together that could be shared with others.
 And that dream is Carter Creek Winery Resort & Spa.

 So why Texas?
 Well, that is another story.
 Texas wine aficionados are probably familiar with the name, “Doc McPherson.”
 In short, Dr. Clinton “Doc” McPherson, who was a chemistry professor emeritus at Texas Tech University, is also considered the father of the modern Texas wine industry.